-A notice of public hearing about the Housing Commission's ACOP was posted for a public comment period of 14 days starting on April 22, 2022, in San Diego's largest circulation newspaper.
-The proposed ACOP was published on the Housing Commission's website.
-In addition, invitation letters were sent to all Public Housing residents, requesting their participation.
-The public hearing will be held by video conference on May 4, 2023.
+A notice of public hearing about the Housing Commission's ACOP was posted for a public comment period of 14 days starting on February 19, 2024, in San Diego's largest circulation newspaper.
+The proposed ACOP and information about the public hearing was also published on the Housing Commission's website.
+In addition, invitation letters were sent to all public housing residents, requesting their participation.
+The public hearing was held in person March 4, 2024.
+No members of the public attended the hearing.
+The Housing Commission is accepting written public comments through 5 p.m.
+March 8, 2024.